vandrada/csb/parallel/README.md

 processed.
 For small bam files the three directories shouldn't be a problem, but processing an initial bam file of five gigabytes in size produced an additional forty gigabytes.
-If you would like to keep the bam file pass `--keep-bam`; if you would like to keep the mpileup files pass `--keep-mpileup`.
+If you would like to keep the bam file pass `--keep-bam`; if you would like to keep the mpileup files pass `--keep-mpileup`; finally, if you would like to keep all the files pass `--keep-all`